sottey/goteplan/README.md

 Flags:
   -b, --basedir string      Root location of the NotePlan data -h, --help                help for goteplan
-  -n, --nocase              If present, searches will be case insensitive.
-  -r, --render              If present, display will attempt to render markdown.
-If not, source will be shown.
+  -n, --nocase              If present, searches will be case insensitive -r, --render              If present, display will attempt to render markdown.
+If not, source will be shown -s, --setapp              If present, SetApp version of Noteplan data location used otherwise AppStore data location is used
   -t, --todosymbol string   When using task command, a line starting with this symbol will be considered a task (default "*")

 Use "goteplan [command] --help" for more information about a command.

 ### Config file (defaults to ~/.goteplan.json)
+ # NAME       : DEFAULT - DESCRIPTION
-  "basedir": "Root/Location/Of/Noteplan/Data" - Specifies location Noteplan saves data "render": false - If true, raw note will be shown.
+  "basedir"   : "Root/Location/Of/Noteplan/Data" - Specifies location Noteplan saves data
+  "render"    : false - If true, raw note will be shown.
 If false, markdown will be (attempted to be) rendered "todosymbol": "*" - Symbol used for tasks (Noteplan allows *, -.
-Numbering not yet supported) "nocase": false - If true, searches will be case insensitive.
-If false, searches will be case sensitive
+Numbering not yet supported) "nocase"    : false - If true, searches will be case insensitive.
+If false, searches will be case sensitive "setapp"    : false - If true, uses data directory used by SetApp instead of AppStore version

 ```